11 Easy Day Trips Around Marrakech for First-Time Visitors

 Waterfalls Near Marrakech

-Ouzoud Waterfalls are among the most famous in Morocco, and they are often shown in photos of powerful cascades surrounded by red cliffs and green trees.
+Ouzoud Waterfall are among the most famous in Morocco, and they are often shown in photos of powerful cascades surrounded by red cliffs and green trees.

 They are located roughly 2.5–3 hours from Marrakech by car, so it makes for a long but rewarding day trip for travelers who love nature and don’t mind spending more time on the road.